AivanPozdnyakov/barter-lang/README.md

 - binary operations for all types!
 - ptr to a pointer (multi_dimensional_arrays)
 - add bitcast
-- test basic instructions
+- test basic instructions?
-- run separate test only
+- run separate test only?
+- use plain pytest maybe?
 -[X] eq, neq for bool
 -[X] putd
 -[X] system function with @